nats-io/nats-site/content/blog/kotlin-example.md

     }
 ```

-In this way we have a functional client in Android using the official nats java library in a very simple way.
+In this way we have a functional client in Android using the official NATS Java library in a very simple way.
-You can check the complete code [here](https://github.com/nats-io/kotlin-nats-examples/tree/main/simple-android-app)
+You can check the complete code in Github [https://github.com/nats-io/kotlin-nats-examples/tree/main/simple-android-app](https://github.com/nats-io/kotlin-nats-examples/tree/main/simple-android-app).

 ## About the Author